JetBrains/kotlin-web-site/pages/docs/reference/java-interop.md

 Java reflection works on Kotlin classes and vice versa.
 As mentioned above, you can use `instance::class.java`, `ClassName::class.java` or `instance.javaClass` to enter Java reflection through `java.lang.Class`.
+Do not use `ClassName.javaClass` for this purpose because it refers to `ClassName`'s companion object class, which is the same as `ClassName.Companion::class.java` and not `ClassName::class.java`.
 You may also use `ClassName::class.javaObjectType` for getting primitive types wrappers.

 Other supported cases include acquiring a Java getter/setter method or a backing field for a Kotlin property, a `KProperty` for a Java field, a Java method or constructor for a `KFunction` and vice versa.